 He threw the mug aside and straddled her.
 He pinned her wrists above her head and planted a kiss on her nose even as she laughed underneath him.
 “Well, you’ve always been the Boss of me,” he said, and then kissed her again.

 The kiss was deep and slow as he took his time getting reacquainted with the women he’d loved since he was a kid.
-It there were quite a few more “encores” before they parted again.
+There’d be quite a few more “encores” before they parted again.
 Brent closed his eyes as he listened to the sound of his wife’s breathing next to him.
 He thought she was asleep when he heard her turn toward him.

 “Hmmm,” he murmured.
 Now that his body was satisfied, he couldn’t seem to keep his eyes open.
 He wanted nothing more than to go to sleep and wake up next to his wife in the morning.